National School Chaplaincy Program 2019

-The National School Chaplaincy Programme (NSCP) 2016-2018 is a Commonwealth-funded initiative to support the emotional wellbeing of students and the school community through the provision of pastoral care.
+The National School Chaplaincy Program (NSCP) is a Commonwealth-funded initiative to support the emotional wellbeing of students and the broader school community through the provision of pastoral care services.

 “the practice of looking after the personal needs of students, not just their academic needs, through the provision of general spiritual and personal advice.”

 Participation in the Program is voluntary for both schools and students.

 Where a school sources a chaplain through a provider, the school may select a provider that best meets its needs.
 NSW Public Schools are required to purchase a chaplaincy service using the Departments’ procurement processes.